 Hunter Kopczynski

-Hunter Kopczynski (he/him) serves as Director of Bands and Assistant Professor of music at the University of North Carolina at Charlotte, where he conducts the UNC Charlotte Wind Ensemble and teaches courses in conducting and music education.
+Hunter Kopczynski serves as Director of Bands and Assistant Professor of Music at the University of North Carolina at Charlotte.
+In this role, he conducts the UNC Charlotte Wind Ensemble, leads the instrumental conducting curriculum, conducts and administers the Charlotte Youth Wind Ensembles and guides the University Bands program.

-Dr. Kopczynski comes to Charlotte after holding similar positions at Mars Hill University and in the public schools of Virginia.
-At MHU, he coordinated the band program, conducted the wind symphony, and taught courses in the Department of Music.
+Kopczynski comes to Charlotte after holding similar positions at Mars Hill University and in the public schools of Virginia.
+At MHU, he coordinated the band program, conducted the wind symphony and taught courses in the department of music.
 Additionally, he served as conductor of the Asheville Symphony Youth Orchestra.
-Before his time in Asheville, Dr. Kopczynski completed his graduate degrees at Michigan State University, where he held instructional and musical responsibilities with each of the concert and athletic bands and served the Graduate School as a Leadership Fellow.
-Prior to graduate study, he taught middle and high school music in Virginia.
-There he successfully led high school and middle school bands in the Roanoke County Schools and most recently for six years in the Williamsburg-James City County Schools.
+Before his time in Asheville, Kopczynski completed his graduate degrees at Michigan State University, where he held instructional and musical responsibilities with each of the concert and athletic bands and served as a Leadership Fellow in the Graduate School.
+Additionally, he produced and directed the Musique21 New Music Ensemble and assisted with MSU Opera.
+Prior to graduate study, he successfully led and developed band programs in Roanoke County and Williamsburg-James City County, Virginia.

 Kopczynski earned the Doctor of Musical Arts and Master of Music degrees in Wind Conducting from Michigan State University.
 He also completed a Master of Arts in Education and a Bachelor of Arts summa cum laude in Music from Virginia Tech.
 His principal conducting teachers were Kevin L. Sedatole and Travis J. Cross.